Our Lady of Consolation: Reggio Calabria

-In the Palatine Hill
+Palatine Hill

-The namesake image of the Madonna and Child (circa 1385) venerated in Santa Maria della Consolazione in the Palatine Hill, Rome.
+The image venerated in Santa Maria della Consolazione in the Palatine Hill.
 Pope Urban VIII crowned this image on 7 December 1634.

-Another namesake image in Rome is enshrined since 23 June 1385, a condemned prisoner named Giordanello degli Alberini was in the Campidoglio waiting to be executed, entrusts his testamentary dispositions to the Roman notary Pietro Mancini.
+Another image in Rome is enshrined since 23 June 1385, a condemned prisoner named Giordanello degli Alberini was in the Campidoglio waiting to be executed, entrusts his testamentary dispositions to the Roman notary Pietro Mancini.

-Among which he donates two gold florins to have an image of the Madonna painted to be placed in the place of executions in front of the gallows, next to "Santa Maria delle Grazie under Mount Campidoglio".
+Among which he donates two gold florins to have an image of Our Lady painted to be placed in the place of executions in front of the gallows, next to Santa Maria delle Grazie under Mount Campidoglio.
 The painting was created and placed on the wall of some barns of the Mattei family in Vico Jugario.
 It represents the Virgin seated with the child standing on her knees in the act of benediction and supporting her globe.
 The image was restored and repainted by the Roman artisan Antoniazzo Romano several times in 1465.